shrddr/node-read-dbf/Readme.md

-Parses a DBF file and shows a zoomable plot
+Parses a DBF file and shows a zoomable plot in web browser

 Usage: `node index.js`